lottadot/jiratools/README.md

 Then build the Xcode project with the `jiraupdater` build scheme.
 In the build products directory in your Derived Data you'll find the `jiraupdater` command line app.

-## JiraToolsKit

-JiraToolsKit is a macOS framework (written in swift) to communicate with the JIRA API.
-The command line jiraupdater uses the JiraToolsKit framework to communicate with JIRA.
-It is small and lightweight.
-It is in no way meant to be 100% **complete** towards the `JIRA` API - their API is **huge** - pull requests appreciated :)

 ### License

-JiraUpdateTool And JiraToolksKit is released under the MIT License.
+JiraUpdateTool is released under the MIT License.

 ### Copyright